Simone and Cino Del Duca Foundation: History

 The Simone and Cino Del Duca Foundation provides two major arts prizes through the French Académie des Beaux-Arts.
 A prize in music is awarded annually, plus one that is given on an alternating basis to painters and sculptors.
 In addition, the Foundation helped fund the major restoration of the collections of the Musée Condé at Chantilly, Oise.

 The Foundation also gives a prize in archaeology, intended to help with archaeology projects in France or abroad.

 Following the death of Madame Del Duca in 2004, administration of the Foundation has been assumed by the Institut de France.

+In March 2025, the foundation marked its 50th anniversary by launching a Youth Prize intended to support young talents in the arts and humanities.
+The initiative aims to encourage emerging cultural contributions within a context of evolving public funding landscapes.